Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 |---|---|---|

-| 🔥 Hephaestus routing head | Cross-entropy on actually-called-and-not-intervened agent | Council: yes |
+| Orchestrator routing head | Cross-entropy on actually-called-and-not-intervened agent | Shared: yes |

-| 📐 Metis | DPO over plan pairs (proposed vs. player-revised) | Council: yes |
+| Summarization | DPO over summary pairs (proposed vs. analyst-revised) | Shared: yes |

-| ⚙️ Techne | DPO over diffs + binary test-pass | Council: yes |
+| Report drafting | DPO over draft pairs + structural accept/reject | Shared: yes |

-| 🪞 Aidos | Binary: did the player accept or rewrite the flagged output | Council: yes |
+| Review / quality flags | Binary: did the analyst accept or rewrite the flagged output | Shared: yes |

-Online preference learning (COPO, DICE, Uni-DPO, Temporal Self-Rewarding LMs) is candidate territory for the bond-adapter loop, since interrupts produce a steady stream of micro-preferences.
+Online preference learning (COPO, DICE, Uni-DPO, Temporal Self-Rewarding LMs) is candidate territory for the personal-adapter loop, since interrupts produce a steady stream of micro-preferences.
 The decision about which algorithm gets first cut is an early ablation, not a commitment in this spec.

 vFL bridge¶